 - #1.
 H-AF requests influence traffic routing and H-SMF sends local routing indication to the V-SMF.

 - #4.
 H-EASDF is used.
 The V-SMF performs selection and insertion of UL-CL/BP and local PSA based on DNAIs received from H-SMF.
-The DNAIs are determined by H-SMF based on EAS IP report from H-EASDF.
+The DNAIs are determined by H-SMF based on EAS IP report from H-EASDF, which implies interaction between H-SMF and V-SMF in every DNS resolution to trigger V-SMF actions related to local UL-CL/PSA selection and configuration and unnecessary involvement of HPLMN for scenario 2.2.

 - #5.
 The V-SMF determines the HR PDU Session for V-EHE should be activated based on the EAS information and roaming offload policy received from H-PCF via H-SMF, and configures the traffic routing rule to assist traffic offload to V-EAS.